Mindfulness can boost the quality of our lives in numerous ways.

 - Reduce attention problems (Crescentini, Capurso, Furlan, & Fabbro, 2016);

-- Improves social skills when well taught and practiced in children and adolescents.
+- Improve social skills when well taught and practiced with children and adolescents.

-It’s important for caregivers and educators to provide age-appropriate mindfulness practices for children.
+It’s also important for caregivers and educators to provide age-appropriate mindfulness practices to children.

-For example, fostering mindfulness in preschoolers with tools like pictures, objects, food, simple movements, and music, can help them develop an ability to focus attention at a great level.
+For example, fostering mindfulness in preschoolers with tools like pictures, objects, food, simple movements, and music, can help them develop an ability to better focus their attention and stay present.

-The kids became more attune with their bodies, as well as the simple pleasure of focusing on their breathe and music.
+The kids became more attune to their bodies, breath and to the music.